cgil/Projects/README.txt

 Public copies of a few of my projects

 livecrowd:
-Crowdsourcing of video feeds for 3d representation of events based onlocation and orientation of camera feed.
+Crowdsourcing of video feeds for 3d representation of events based on location and orientation of camera feed.

 CodeIgniter:
 Friendscope: